What are some signs of codependency? If you answer “yes” to the following questions, you’re codependent…

 The worst part about codependency is waking up one day to realize that you’ve become so codependent that you’re not sure who you are anymore.
 You have fully become the structure underpinning the life of another.
 Your own sense of self and your self-worth are nonexistent.
 Evidence of you still exists in the form of memories when you used to laugh and be creative, and you could sleep peacefully instead of fitfully.
 Shall I go on?

-Our next Asperger Syndrome: Partners & Family of Adults with ASD Meetup is going host the free, international teleconference entitled: Am I Codependent?
-It will be held on Thursday, February 15th at 2:30 PM PT.
-It will set the tone for getting the New Year off to a good start by taking back your own life!
-I’m looking forward to meeting the real you and you and you.
+Our next Asperger Syndrome: Partners & Family of Adults with ASD Meetup is going host a video conference series, entitled Am I Codependent?
+I’m looking forward to meeting the real you.